bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 * `ReadOnlyFetch` was replaced with [`ReadOnlyWorldQuery`], moving this trait constraint "up a level", making it easier to express in the type system.
 * "QF Fetch generics" were removed from [`Query`] and [`QueryState`] methods and types in favor of [`WorldQuery`] usage, making filters and normal fetches consistent in the type system and simpler to express.

 We have more changes in this vein planned for the next release.
-Bevy ECS internals are starting to be more approachable!
+Bevy ECS internals are becoming considerably easier to understand!

 [`ReadOnlyWorldQuery`]: https://docs.rs/bevy/0.8.0/bevy/ecs/query/trait.ReadOnlyWorldQuery.html
 [`WorldQuery`]: https://docs.rs/bevy/0.8.0/bevy/ecs/query/trait.WorldQuery.html